AbdulS5/Quote-Generator/README.md

 - Async/Await
 - AWS S3 (static hosting)

+  ## 📌 Step-by-Step: How It Works
+1. User clicks the **“New Quote”** button
+2. A **loading spinner** appears
+3. JavaScript calls a public quotes API using fetch()
+4. The API responds with a random quote
+5. The app updates the **DOM** with the quote and author
+6. Spinner hides and the quote appears
+7. User can click again for a new quote

 ## 🧠 What I Learned

 - Working with public APIs and async JavaScript